gaelkt/Biconvex/README.md

 To run the code, do:

 python run.py --D 125  --R1 50  --T 5 --R2 50 --OD 12.1   --D2 70  --_lambda 500 --N 15 --M 128 --h 100

+The output is a png file in the same folder.

 The parameters D, R1, T, R2, OD, D2, h are in mm. _lambda is in nm.
 Default values are in the file run.py (See function main())